jspm/jspm.org/pages/jspm-dev-deprecation.md

 CDN performance, scalability and reliability are the primary priority for the project for `ga.jspm.io` to be a fast and reliable production CDN, and a lot of work has been going on behind the scenes towards these goals.

-The last couple of months `ga.jspm.io` migrated seamlessly to the new self-hosted build infrastructure - the entire CDN build queue is now running on our own servers, building all packages on npm.
+During the last couple of months, `ga.jspm.io` was migrated seamlessly to the new self-hosted build infrastructure - the entire CDN build queue is now running entirely on our own servers, building all packages on npm.
 Many called this approach overkill, but it's important to reliability - if the build queue could be DDOSed as easily as iterating on its build URLs, the entire project could turn unsustainable in an instant, based on the whims of a single malicious user.
 By restricting the builds to only known URLs, and further building all those upfront statically, we sustainably bound our compute at its upper bound creating resiliance.

 It costs $2000 USD per month for all of this infrastructure, mainly thanks to our CDN sponsors CacheFly for fronting the main CDN edge for us.